Contributing to Marin¶

 make setup_pre_commit

-Alternatively, you can install all the core dependencies and build marin as a Python
+Alternatively, you can install all the core dependencies and build the marin-core

 package with make init.